sambanova/generative_data_prep/README.md

 - Support for linux and mac OS.
 Not tested on Windows

 ## Introduction
 The `generative_data_prep/data_prep/pipeline.py` script is designed to facilitate end-to-end data preparation for training machine learning models.
 This script takes a single [jsonline](https://jsonlines.org/) or text file as input, shuffles it, splits it into multiple train/dev/test files, then calls `generative_data_prep/data_prep/data_prep.py` on all the splits to tokenize the text, pack into fixed length sequences and convert to [HDF5 format](https://www.geeksforgeeks.org/hdf5-files-in-python/).
-The file path passed in to this repo as `output_path` can be used directly as a training dataset.
+The directory path passed in to this repo as `output_path` can be used directly as a training dataset.

 The `generative_data_prep/data_prep/data_prep.py` script is used for tokenizing a single [jsonline](https://jsonlines.org/) or text file, packing it into fixed length sequences and converting it to [HDF5 format](https://www.geeksforgeeks.org/hdf5-files-in-python/).
 However, when training with SambaStudio, multiple split HDF5 files are needed to run data parallel training.
 Therefore, unless you already have multiple split input files that you want to tokenize directly, we recommend using the `pipeline.py` script for end-to-end data preparation.